wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 An implementation SHOULD NOT export public subkeys flagged as 0x40.
 A public key directory SHOULD NOT accept subkeys flagged as 0x40.

-Keys having this flag MUST have the forwarding KDF parameters version 2 defined in
+Keys having this flag MUST have the forwarding KDF parameters version 0xFF defined in {{generating-forwarding-key}}.
-{{generating-forwarding-key}}.

 # Setting up a forwarding instance

-Starting from an OpenPGP v4 of v5 certificate as defined in {{I-D.ietf-openpgp-crypto-refresh}} with a Curve25519 encryption-only subkey in this section is described how to compute a proxy transformation parameter and a forwardee subkey.
+Starting from an OpenPGP v4 certificate as defined in {{I-D.ietf-openpgp-crypto-refresh}} with a Curve25519 encryption-only subkey in this section is described how to compute a proxy transformation parameter and a forwardee subkey.

 The original key MUST have an ECDH (Algorithm ID 18) as defined in {{I-D.ietf-openpgp-crypto-refresh}}
-section 9.1. subkey with exclusively the 0x04 (encrypt communications) flag, as defined in {{I-D.ietf-openpgp-crypto-refresh}} section 5.2.3.26.
+section 9.1. subkey with exclusively the 0x04 (encrypt communications) or 0x08 (encrypt storage) flags, as defined in {{I-D.ietf-openpgp-crypto-refresh}} section 5.2.3.26.
-This subkey MUST NOT be revoked and it SHOULD be the most recently generated one, so that the sender implementation will use it to encrypt messages.
+This subkey MUST NOT be revoked and it SHOULD be the most recently generated one, so that the sender implementation will prefer it to encrypt messages.

 ## Generating the forwardee key {#generating-forwarding-key}